Build

 - It contains the strategy’s logic, settings, and any revision-specific metadata.

-- You can backtest and run a specific revision.
+- You can run backtest jobs and live deployments from a specific revision.

 - A strategy can have many revisions over time.